Transgender Day of Remembrance (TDoR) takes place on Nov. 20 and honors those whose lives were lost in the previous year to anti-transgender violence.

 The event was founded in 1999 by Gwendolyn Ann Smith to memorialize the murder of transgender woman Rita Hester in Allston, Massachusetts.
 It has since grown into an international event.
 Vigils are often hosted by local transgender or LGBTQ advocacy groups, and usually involve reading a list of the names of those lost that year.

-During the reporting period for TDoR 2021, there were 360 deaths.
+During the reporting period for TDoR 2022, there were 339 deaths.
 You can view the international list here.
-The Trans Lives Matter website maintained a list of 62 lives lost in the United States and information on each person.
+The Trans Lives Matter website maintained a list of 62 lives lost in the United States and detailed information on each person.
 This information can be difficult to read, please practice self-care.

 While TDoR largely focuses on those who were murdered, it is also important to recognize transgender and gender-diverse people who have died because of medical neglect, lack of access to shelter, suicide, and other preventable causes.
 This alarming rate of death continues to impact transgender and gender-diverse communities, especially Black transgender and gender-diverse communities, throughout the United States.